How many Facebook Groups do you belong to?

 That’s because if you manage a closed Group (more on that in a second), the description is one of the only things a non-member can see before they join.
 If you want to establish the right expectations, this is your best shot to do it.

-It also includes a lot of rules – and that’s what we’re focusing on next.
+The above example includes a lot of rules – and that’s what we’re focusing on next.

 A Facebook Group is like a game of Dungeons & Dragons – it’s only fun to participate if everyone plays by the same rules.